wesbos/beginner-javascript-notes/notes/Module 2 Functions.md

 ## 14 - Functions - Parameters and Arguments

-This video will focus on arguments and parameters.
+This video will focus on **arguments** and **parameters**.

 In the `calculateBill()` function from the previous video, we hardcoded the tax amount.

-A best practice in javascript is to keep your code DRY, which stands for Don't Repeat Yourself.
-If you are making a function called `calculateBill()` and asumming that the bill is 100 dollars and 15%, that is not good because it is not very reusable.
+A best practice in Javascript is to keep your code **DRY**, which stands for **Don't Repeat Yourself**.

+`calculateBill` would not be useful if it could only calculate the value assuming the bill is $100 and a 15% tax  rate, so we need to modify those hardcoded values.

-So what we could do is above the calculateBill function, we can declare the following variables, and modify the code like so:
+To solve that, above the calculateBill function, we can declare variables for the bill total and taxRate.

+Modify the code like so 👇

 ```js
 const bill = 100;